 After leaving the EU, the UK has now set up its own trade remedy regime to protect UK manufacturers against unfair trade practices.
 The Trade Remedies Authority is an executive non-departmental public body, sponsored by the Department for International Trade.
 MTRA continues to work with the Department for International Trade and the Trade Remedies Authority to learn from the first cases and work to ensure that the new trade remedy regime is fit for purpose.

-Trade Associations: Agricultural Industries Confederation, Aluminium Federation, British Ceramic Confederation, British Glass, Chemical Industries Association, Confederation of Paper Industries, Mineral Products Association, Renewable Transport Fuel Association.
+Trade Associations: Agricultural Industries Confederation, Aluminium Federation, British Cables Association, Ceramics UK, British Glass, Chemical Industries Association, Confederation of Paper Industries, Mineral Products Association, Renewable Transport Fuel Association, UK Steel.